 Georgetown’s waterfront complex, The Washington Harbour, at 3050 K St. NW (www.thewashingtonharbour.com/skating; tel 202/706-7666), operates an ice rink that, at 11,800 square feet, is the largest outdoor skating venue in the city.
-(The recessed positioning of the rink obstructs what would otherwise be an awesome view of the Potomac River.)
-The season runs November to March, and the rink is open Monday and Tuesday noon to 7pm, Wednesday and Thursday noon to 9pm, Friday noon to 10pm, Saturday 10am to 10pm, and Sunday 10am to 7pm.
+The season runs November to March.

-The Capitol Riverfront neighborhood has its own figure-eight-shaped ice rink in Canal Park (www.capitolriverfront.org/canal-park/ice-rink), open daily in winter.
+The Capitol Riverfront neighborhood has its own figure-eight-shaped ice rink in Canal Park, open daily from November through February.

-The Wharf’s ice skating rink (www.wharfdc.com/wharf-ice-rink), located on the Transit Pier in the Southwest Waterfront neighborhood, offers a rather small rink and unprotected exposure to the wind-whipping cold, but the river views missing at Washington Harbour are waiting for you here.
+The Wharf’s ice skating rink, ), located on the Transit Pier in the Southwest Waterfront neighborhood, offers a rather small rink and unprotected exposure to the wind-whipping cold, but great views of the river.

 Each of these ice rinks charges for skate rentals and skating.